 - The web addresses provided in Case Study, Fun Fact, and For Your Information boxes are current at the date of guide publication but may change beyond the control of the NPS.
 Also note that the NPS Internet policy does not permit linking to commercial web sites (URL that ends in .COM).
 Therefore, this guide only links to web sites of educational institutions, non-profit organizations, and governmental agencies.

-- Some sections include in-text activities, links to on-line activities, or case studies.
+- Some sections include in-text activities and/or case studies.
 These activities further develop some or all of the concepts or methods discussed in that section.
-Where possible, the case studies represent work undertaken within a national park.

 - As a final note, the spelling of "archeology" and its derivatives follows the conventions of the Federal government.
 The spelling commonly used in academia and in publications for the public, "archaeology," is used by most of the non-federal resources found in this guide.